 Football (or soccer as the game is called in some parts of the world) has a long history.
 Football in its current form arose in England in the middle of the 19th Century.
 But alternative versions of the game existed much earlier and are a part of the football history.

-The most admitted story goes that the game was developed in England under the 12th century.
-In the 12th Century games that reminded of football were played on meadows and roads in England.
+The most admitted story tell that the game was developed in England under the 12th century.
+In this century games that reminded of football were played on meadows and roads in England.
 Besides from kicks, the game involved also punches of the ball with the fist.
-This early form of football was also much more ruff and violent than the modern way of playing.
+This early form of football was also much more ruff and more violent than the modern way of playing.
 This would also be one of the reasons for the game to be forbidden in several centuries, but the football-like games would appear again in the streets of London in the 17th Century.

-As with many things in history women was for a long time excluded from participating in games.
-I was not before late 19th century that also women started to play football.
+As with many things in history, women was for a long time excluded from participating in games.
+I was not before the late 19th Century that also women started to play football.

 The first competitions

 Other milestones were now to follow.
-Football Association Challenge Cup (FA Cup) was first played in 1971.
-The next year was the first match against to national teams played for the first time.
+Football Association Challenge Cup (FA Cup) was first run in 1971.
+The next year was the first match between two national teams played for the first time.
 The match was between England and Scotland, ended 0-0 and was followed by 4000 people at Hamilton Crescent (the picture showing illustrations from this occasion).

 The first international tournament occurred in 1883 and included four national teams: England, Ireland, Scotland and Wales.